 We define homework as any activity that pupils undertake outside of school lesson time, either on their own or with the support of family members.
-Research shows that children who regularly complete homework have better outcomes than children who do not.
-In addition, at Hartsfield School we have a strong commitment to parental involvement and see homework as one way of developing this partnership.
-However, with busy lives of both parents and children with extra-curricular activities, and the hard work needed by children during the school day, we understand that we must strike the right balance.
+Whilst homework supports children's learning at school, with busy lives of both parents and children with extra-curricular activities, and the hard work needed by children during the school day, we understand that we must strike the right balance.